enola-dev/enola/models/example.org/class.md

 {% include "./greeting3.ttl" start="# limitations under the License.\n" %}
 ```

 This simply expresses that `greeting3` _"is a"_ `Salutation`.
 We're also adding an Emoji to the _Class,_ which Enola always displays for both that class itself and its instances.

+This concludes our introduction about 🐢 Turtle; more detailed information about it is available in [our Turtle Reference documentation](../../concepts/turtle.md).

-You can generate documentation:
+You can now e.g. re-generate documentation:

 ```bash cd ../../..
 $ ./enola docgen --load docs/models/example.org/greeting3.ttl --output=/tmp/models/ --no-index